Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations

 \subsection{Error Estimation}

 The variance of a cross power spectrum is the sum of several contributing factors in Eq.~\ref{E:delta_Clx}, including instrument noise, galaxy Poisson (shot) noise, and sample variance.
-Fig.~\ref{F:Cl_err_z} compares three cross power spectra and their different error components from cross-correlating SPHEREx all-sky maps at the 3-$\mu$m channel, with SPHEREx spectroscopic catalogs at $z=0.25$, $1$, and $3$, using a masking threshold of $m_{\rm th}^{\rm ph}=18$.
+Fig.~\ref{F:Cl_err_z} compares three cross power spectra and their different error components from cross-correlating SPHEREx all-sky maps at the 3$\mu$m channel with SPHEREx spectroscopic catalogs at $z=0.25$, $1$, and $3$, using a masking threshold of $m_{\rm th}^{\rm ph}=18$.
 The Gaussian error on the cross power spectrum (Eq.~\ref{E:delta_Clx}) comprises a quadratic sum of individual power spectrum terms:

-First, we see that the cross-spectrum amplitude decreases with redshift following the redshift dependence of the IGL spectrum (Fig.~\ref{F:nuInu}) and the underlying matter density fluctuations.
-For the two lower redshift cases, the dominant noise term is $C_{\ell,\rm clus}^I C_{\ell,\rm clus}^g/N_\ell$.
-While $C_{\ell,\rm clus}^g$ is determined by the underlying cosmology, the only way to further bring down the error on cross-power spectrum is by reducing the amplitude of $C_{\ell,\rm clus}^I$, which is dominated by aggregate emission along the line of sight.
-Therefore, these measurements are in what we refer to as background-limited regime, where background here refers to all emissions not from the redshift of interest (and thus include foreground, too).
+First, we see that the cross spectrum amplitude decreases with redshift following the redshift dependence of the IGL spectrum (Fig.~\ref{F:nuInu}) and the underlying matter density fluctuations.
+For the two lower-redshift cases, the dominant noise term is $C_{\ell,\rm clus}^I C_{\ell,\rm clus}^g/N_\ell$.
+While $C_{\ell,\rm clus}^g$ is determined by the underlying cosmology, the only way to further bring down the error on the cross power spectrum is by reducing the amplitude of $C_{\ell,\rm clus}^I$, which is dominated by aggregate emission along the line of sight.
+Therefore, these measurements are in what we refer to as the background-limited regime, where background here refers to all emission not from the redshift of interest (and thus includes the foreground, too).
 We can apply a deeper mask to suppress the background (foreground).
 However, this will also reduce the signal, and therefore there exists a masking threshold that optimizes the trade-off between background (foreground) and signal removal.
 We detail this comparison in Sec.~\ref{S:masking}.

 At $z=3$, the dominant noise term becomes $C_{\ell,\rm clus}^I C_{\ell,\rm P}^g/N_\ell$ due to the increased galaxy Poisson noise power spectrum amplitude, $C_{\ell,\rm P}^g$, in available surveys.
 This means that a deeper catalog with a higher tracer number density can effectively improve the sensitivity.